xlwings/xlwings/README.rst

 See `the docs <https://docs.xlwings.org/en/stable/pro.html>`_ for more details.

+**License key for noncommercial purpose**:

-* To use xlwings PRO for free in a **noncommercial context**, use the following license key: ``noncommercial``.
+* To use xlwings PRO for free in a noncommercial context, use the following license key: ``noncommercial``.

+**License key for commercial purpose**:

-* To try xlwings PRO for free in a **commercial context**, request a trial license key: https://www.xlwings.org/trial
+* To try xlwings PRO for free in a commercial context, request a trial license key: https://www.xlwings.org/trial
 * To use xlwings PRO in a commercial context beyond the trial, you need to enroll in a paid plan (they include additional services like support and the ability to create one-click installers): https://www.xlwings.org/pricing

 xlwings PRO licenses are developer licenses, are verified offline (i.e., no telemetry/license server involved) and allow royalty-free deployment to unlimited internal and external end-users and servers for a hassle-free management.
-Deployments use deploy keys that don't expire but insted are bound to a specific version of xlwings.
+Deployments use deploy keys that don't expire but instead are bound to a specific version of xlwings.

 Links
 -----